 Fifth Street Parking Garage Public Art

 The City of Santa Rosa’s Public Art Program is excited to announce an opportunity for the public to provide input on the three finalist designs for the Fifth Street Parking Garage Project.
 Please use this link to review the proposals and take a brief survey.
+The survey will close August 31, 2021.

 The following artists/artist teams were identified by the selection panel and invited to submit design proposals for consideration.
 Click the survey link above to share your thoughts about the proposals.